gvwilson/sensibleadventures/misc/bear-02.md

 "Please!"
 Noxy pleaded.
 "How do you think they knew to wait for you here?
 Just send some of your troops back to the dam.
 You'll see!"

-Before the soldier could reply, Noxy mind-ordered Cloak back into the sky and headed for Apple Bridge.
+Before the soldier could reply, Noxy mind-ordered Charger back into the sky and headed for Apple Bridge.

 Meanwhile, back in town, Dolly and Mope made their way toward the dam